Hypertension Treatment Options

 If you have been diagnosed with high blood pressure, you can start your online consultation now and obtain your repeat prescription from one of our GMC-registered doctors

-Different cases of high blood pressure call for different treatments.
-This can involve different drugs, different dosages and lifestyle changes.
+Different causes of high blood pressure need different treatments.
+This can involve different medications, different dosages, and lifestyle changes.

-If you have been diagnosed with high blood pressure, you can start your online consultation now and obtain your repeat prescription from one of our GMC-registered doctors.
-This service is for patients who have been taking the same high blood pressure medication for at least three months.
+If you’ve been diagnosed with high blood pressure, you can start your online consultation now and obtain your repeat prescription from one of our GMC-registered doctors.
+This service is for patients who’ve been taking the same high blood pressure medication for at least 3 months.

 How to treat hypertension - medications and lifestyle changes

 There are two ways to reduce blood pressure: